jimfil/onlineFoodDeliveryApplication/README.md

 ## About

-**LogoFood** is a static front-end prototype for an online food delivery application.
+**LogoFood** is a full-stack application for an online food delivery platform.
 Users can browse restaurants, view menus, and place orders.
 Restaurant owners can manage their own menus through a dedicated admin panel.
+Right now, we have just developed the front-end part of the application.

 ---